douavocado/L65_NAR/README.md

 ## Repository Structure

 ### Data Folder
 The `data` folder contains processed interpretation dataset files used for training and evaluation.
-See `CreateDataset.ipynb` for details of data generation`.
+See `interp/create_dataset.py` for details of data generation`.
 - Preprocessed algorithm execution hiddenstates
 - Graph structures and features